MYAS/Gopher State Guidelines for Organizations

 SPRING/SUMMER (Regular Season) MYAS GOPHER STATE BASEBALL EVENTS INCLUDE:

-*These guidelines are not applicable for the Gopher State August Bash, Fall Baseball League or Fall Championships (August-October).*
+*These guidelines are not applicable for the Gopher State August Bash, Fall Baseball League or Sliding into Fall Classic (August-October).*

 Player Participation Rule - “Playing Up”